-The Borough jointly funds the East Surrey Outreach Service (eSOS) which provides an outreach service for rough sleepers and those at risk of it in Mole Valley, Tandridge and Epsom.
-In 2019 the contract holder changed to Thames Reach. eSOS has a manager and two outreach workers and a complex needs outreach worker.
-The Housing Options Team has a close working relationship with eSOS whereby the Options Team refers clients to accommodation providers and focuses on housing options. eSOS offers practical and inperson support by accompanying clients to a variety of appointments including GPs, substance misuse agencies, applying for UC and other benefits.
+The Borough jointly funds the East Surrey Outreach Service (eSOS) run by Thames Reach.
+It provides an outreach service for rough sleepers and those at risk of it across Mole Valley, Tandridge and Epsom & Ewell. eSOS has a manager, two outreach workers and a complex needs outreach worker.
+The Housing Team has a close working relationship with eSOS in which the Housing Team focuses on housing options whilst eSOS offers practical and inperson support, accompanying clients to a variety of appointments including GPs, substance misuse agencies, applying for UC and other benefits.

-eSOS clients can access emergency assessment beds for a period of up to six weeks which enables intensive support to take place whilst an individual is safely accommodated.
-The two beds, available to East Surrey housing teams, are located within Leatherhead Start.
+eSOS clients can access emergency assessment beds for a period of up to six weeks enabling the input of intensive support whilst an individual is safely accommodated.
+The two beds available to East Surrey housing team are located within Leatherhead Start.
 The Council also accesses emergency beds from specific providers as necessary.
-Emergency beds are an important resource to providing an immediate placement for rough sleepers with chaotic lifestyles and who frequently experience substance misuse, mental ill-health or have offender backgrounds.
+Emergency beds are an important resource to providing an immediate placement for rough sleepers with chaotic lifestyles, often with other support issues.